3.2.1.: Overview

+Outtakes

+There is an unreleased song whose existence of has been revealed by hide's co-producer I.N.A., and the song "DAMAGE" with a strong industrial flavor is included in hide's 2nd album "PSYENCE".
+So far, it has been played in the museum during the final campaign when the hide museum was closed, and it has been shown several times at hide-related events.

+Bastard Eyes & Other Appearances

 In 1999, the band released the album Bastard Eyes, which includes remixes of the songs on 3.2.1. by various different artists.
 "Inside The Pervert Mound" appeared on the Heavy Metal 2000 soundtrack, "Electric Cucumber" was included on the 2002 compilation album Cafe Le Psyence -hide Lemoned Compilation-, and "Psyche" in the soundtrack to Catacombs.
 "Electric Cucumber" was covered by Acid Android for the June 6, 2018 hide tribute album Tribute Impulse.

 Track listing

 All songwriting credited to hide and McVeigh, except track 5, credited to The Sensational Alex Harvey Band.